 Temperature: perceived warmth or coolness of a hue.

 White light is a mix of colors (wavelengths) of the visible spectrum.
 This is why white light can be split by a prism into different wavelengths as it contains everything.
 Every light source we encounter on set does have a color – it emits an uneven mix of wavelengths and the “whites” in our scene are determined by the color of the light illuminating our shots.

 With all this in mind, if you’re filming indoors during the day under tungsten lighting while the outdoor light is coming through a window, you’ll need to make a decision on how you want to match color.
 If you set your white balance to 3200k, then your daylight will appear more blue.
 If you set it to 5600k, then your tungsten lighting will appear very orange.
 You might have to compromise which color you opt for or you can take things into your own hands and cover up the window with duvetyne or black velour and just use your tungsten lighting.
 You can also use gels to alter your lighting temperatures.

 By understanding color temperature, you’ll be able to plan ahead and identify problematic lighting conditions.
 Being able to correctly set your color temperature in camera is easy but make sure you don’t forget to adjust it every time a light setting is changed so you’re not stuck adjusting temperatures in post production.
-Now that you know the ins and outs of color matching, you can find more information on how to shoot high quality with our guide on the best DSLR for video.Tags: Ambient vs LED, Color Matching, Color Temperature, Color Theory, CRI, Natural Lighting Last modified: March 4, 2021
+Now that you know the ins and outs of color matching, you can find more information on how to shoot high quality with our guide on the best DSLR for video.Tags: Color Matching, Color Temperature, Color Theory, CRI, Natural Lighting Last modified: July 7, 2021